-“Carbet Falls” also known as the “Grand Carbet River” is located in “Guadeloupe National Park”, on the lower slopes of “La Soufrière” volcano and count amongst the most spectacular waterfalls of the Lesser Antilles.
-With approximately 400,000 visitors annually, these impressive waterfalls are popular tourist destinations in Basse-Terre Island.
-“Carbet Falls” also has an interesting historical significance.
-In November 1493, Christopher Colombus marvelled at the beauty of the falls and described them in his ship’s log.
+Carbet Falls (Les Chutes du Carbet in French) also known as the “Grand Carbet River” are located in the National Park of Guadeloupe Archipelago, on the lower slopes of La Soufrière volcano.
+Carbet Falls are considered as the most spectacular waterfalls of the Lesser Antilles.
+With approximately 400,000 visitors annually, these breathtaking waterfalls are one of the top tourist destinations in Basse-Terre Island.
+In November 1493, Christopher Colombus headed towards the newly discovered Island and marvelled at the beauty of the falls.
+He was so impressed by Carbet Falls that he described them in his ship’s log.

 Three Falls, three Hiking trails

-– The first cascade
+The first cascade

-– The Second cascade
+The Second cascade

-– The third cascade
+The third cascade